numba/numba/docs/source/developer/repomap.rst

 - ``LICENSE`` - License for Numba
 - ``LICENSES.third-party`` - License for third party code vendored into Numba
 - ``README.rst`` - README for repo, also uploaded to PyPI
-- ``CONTRIBUTING.md`` - Documentation on how to contribute to project (out of date, should remove in favor of docs)
+- ``CONTRIBUTING.md`` - Documentation on how to contribute to project (out of date, should be updated to point to Sphinx docs)
 - ``AUTHORS`` - List of Github users who have contributed PRs (out of date)
 - ``CHANGE_LOG`` - History of Numba releases, also directly embedded into Sphinx documentation
 - ``docs/`` - Documentation source